kallaway/100-days-of-code/log.md

 **Today's Progress**: Was able to compile kernel code with nvcc and then use g++ to link.

 **Thoughts:** Link below to show how I was able to compile and link with g++.
 Looks like cuda can only be in a shared library.
+Started working on the Makefile but have some work to do to get it working.
+Also didn't realize that I didn't put together a .cubin file from my kernel file, so need to integrate that into the Makefile.

 **References to work:**[Separate compilation of CUDA code into library](https://forums.developer.nvidia.com/t/separate-compilation-of-cuda-code-into-library-for-use-with-existing-code-base/50774/8)